State Priority 1: Basic Services and Conditions at Schools

 C. Correctly assigned teachers

 The Williams Act requires districts to report the number and percentage of misassignments of teachers of English learners, total teacher misassignments, and vacant teacher positions.
-We had no teacher misassignments or vacancies this year.
+We had one teacher vacancy at the time of the Board report this year, but expect to fill it before the release of the Dashboard.